qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * |checkbox| :guilabel:`Warn when opening a project file saved with an older version of QGIS`
 * Change Selection and background Color
 * Change the QGIS Style
-* Change the icon theme (choose between default, classic, gis and newgis)
+* Change the icon theme (choose between 'default', 'classic', 'gis' and 'newgis')
 * Change icon size between 16, 24 and 32 pixel.
 * Change the menu size
 * Define double click action in legend (choose between 'open layer properties'